TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning

-{\bf Models and baselines.} We compare our method with a prompting baseline, vanilla SFT, and two knowledge-enhanced SFT baselines, RFT and R-Tuning, as introduced in~\Cref{sec:method}.
-By default, \model is implemented with the ternary reward, and when implemented with the binary reward, it recovers the vanilla RL.
+{\bf Models and Baselines.} We compare \model with a wide range of baselines, including prompting, vanilla SFT, and two knowledge-enhanced SFT, namely RFT and R-Tuning (Section~\ref{sec:method}).
+We also include two representative RL‑based baselines, RLHF~\citep{ouyang2022training} and RLKF~\citep{xu2024rejection}.
+By default, \model is implemented using the ternary reward scheme without any enhancements.
 We instantiate the above methods using Llama3.1-8B-Instruct~\citep{dubey2024llama} and Qwen2.5-7B-Instruct~\citep{qwen2025qwen25} as backbone models.
-More implementation details, including retrieval setup, training and inference hyperparameters, and prompt design are provided in Appendix~\ref{appendix:imple_details} and~\ref{appendix:prompt_template}.
+More implementation details are provided in Appendix~\ref{appendix:imple_details} and~\ref{appendix:prompt_template}.